core-interaction/core-interaction.github.io/topic/everything/index.md

 It is worth noting these [were often women](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html), and they were underpaid compared to men in their field—and many would go on to operate the early mechanical/electronic computers.

-{% comment %} UNIVAC. {% endcomment %}
+{% include figure.html src='univac.jpg' caption='Univac, the first commercial computer in the US.' credit='https://time.com/4271506/census-bureau-computer-history/' %}

 By the 1960s, computers were room-sized, institutional electronic machines—used by governments (the military), businesses, and universities.
 They were used to solve complex math problems and sort data, but were still very slow and didn’t communicate with one another.

-{% comment %} Central/decentralized. {% endcomment %}
+{% include figure.html src='networks.png' credit='https://www.rand.org/content/dam/rand/pubs/research_memoranda/2006/RM3420.pdf' %}

 A catalyst in the formation of the internet was the Cold War.
-The threat of nuclear conflict spurred the US Defense Department to consider decentralized networks—to disseminate orders and information in the event of an attack.
+The threat of nuclear conflict spurred the US Defense Department to consider decentralized and distributed networks—to disseminate orders and information in the event of an attack.